ibrahim1623/ibrahim1623/README.md

 ### Hi there 👋 my name is Ibrahim.
-I am a second year at UBC.
+I am not a second year at UBC.

 <!--
 **ibrahim1623/ibrahim1623** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.